 Paul Harris is one of the UK’s most-respected music educationalists with over 600 publications to his name.
 Paul writes frequently on music education for many national and international publications and is in great demand as a workshop and seminar leader around the world.
 He is a composer, clarinettist, examiner and writer as well as a lecturer on music education at the Royal Academy of Music and a visiting professor at the Danish Conservatoire in Odense.
-In 2001 his Music Teacher's Companion won the Music Industries Association’s Best New Book award and his series Improve Your Theory! won the Music teachers best printed resource in 2016. .
+In 2001 his Music Teacher's Companion won the Music Industries Association’s Best New Book award and his series Improve Your Theory! won the Music teachers best printed resource in 2016, and his Practice Starters won the same award in 2017.
 He has also co-authored important biographies of Sir Malcolm Arnold (he is Director of the annual Malcolm Arnold Festival) and Malcolm Williamson.
 He is also an examiner for the ABRSM and an adjudicator.

 The Virtuoso Teacher